thomas4019/thomashansen.me/myblog/content/blog/choosing-backend-database.md

 **Precompute aggregates:** Instead of running a `count(*)` query to get the number of oscar nominations an actor receieved, store an `oscar_nomination_count` in the `actors` table.
 This count would then need to be updated each time a new nomination is inserted.

 These principles increase data locality and rely on the principle that typical applications do much more reads than writes.
 So these make reads simpler while also make writes more complicated and slower, but since they're rarer this is a net win.

-## Massively scaling up

-One can *vertically scale* instances quite a lot these days with AWS for example supporting up to 128 vCPU individual instances, but that is still only so much.

-**Clustering:** SQL and document DBS support setting up replica sets where you have one writer instance and many reader instances.
-This allows distributing your read load across multiple instances (as long as your application can tolerate eventual consistency.)
-This setup can also provide high availability if the cluster has automatic failover setup.

-**Sharding/partitioning:** To scale the write load is more complicated.
-Cassandra and other columnar DBs supports this out of the box since every instance is a writer.
-Document DBs can be configured to store data in different instances based on some hash function.
-For SQL, a common approach is using special code which runs multiple copies of the DB and provides an interface in front to handle routing and joining data across shards (see [Vitess](https://vitess.io/) for MySQL and [Citus](https://www.citusdata.com/) for Postgres)